Comparison

 Choose booking, not message taking.

-Hear Woof answer like a pet-care front desk: intake first, clean notes next, handoff when needed.
+Hear Woof answer like a pet-care front desk: intake first, clean notes next, human review when needed.